Homebrew/legacy-homebrew/share/doc/homebrew/Formula-Cookbook.md

 ## Updating formulae

 Eventually a new version of the software will be released.
 In this case you should update the `url` and `sha1`/`sha256`.
-Even although it will warn on your local machine please leave the `bottle do ... end`  block as-is; our CI system will update it when we pull your change.
+Please leave the `bottle do ... end`  block as-is; our CI system will update it when we pull your change.

 Check if the formula you are updating is a dependency for any other formulae by running `brew uses UPDATED_FORMULA`.
 If it is a dependency please `brew reinstall` all the dependencies after it is installed and verify they work correctly.